minqiaowang/oracle-sharded-database/db-request-rout/db-request-rout.md

 This lab assumes you have already completed the following:
 - Sharded Database Deployment
-- Create Demo App Schema
+- Migrate application to sharded database

 ## **Step 1:** Routing Queries and DMLs Directly to Shards